tkurtbond/tkurtbond.github.io/posts/2024/07/03/software-tools.rst

 usable computing environment.

-Anyway, I retain a fondness for that software, known variously as LBLTOOLS, LBL SWTOOLS, and LBL VOS, and have begun using the version from the `DECUS VAX Languages & Tools SIG tape from 1986
+Anyway, I retain a fondness for that software, known variously as LBLTOOLS, LBL SWTOOLS, and SWTOOLS VOS, and have begun using the version from the `DECUS VAX Languages & Tools SIG tape from 1986
 <https://www.digiater.nl/openvms/decus/zips_vms_attributes/lt86a.zip>`_
 again on the (emulated) VAX I maintain at work.
 This gave me the